Grandclosing/electron-react-ts/README.md

 ### Note: I am not by any means a Dev-Ops guru
 Look at this repo with a grain of salt.
 I mashed together a bunch of tutorials and boilerplates until I got something that worked for me.
 It might not be your ideal set up.
 Additionally, I left the [Create React App](https://github.com/facebookincubator/create-react-app) source files in there, allbeit in a different structure - it's up to you to clean it up and get rid of whatever you don't want.
 This was motivated by the fact that I couldn't get any other Github boilerplate project running out of the box.

 I tend to organize my React projects by making a Components directory, with a separate directory for each component.
 In it, I keep the styles, tests, and JavaScript/TypeScript code all in one place.
+For additional directory structures, check out this nifty article: [Structuring React Project](https://survivejs.com/react/advanced-techniques/structuring-react-projects/).

 Further note: I have only tested this dev setup on MacOS, I cannot guarentee this will work on Windows out of the box.